 You see, the purpose of an effective orientation is to make the employee feel like a part of the team.
 When they understand goals and expectations this leads to early commitment and increased productivity.

 Whatever the size of your business, it can benefit from a 3-phase orientation process.

-Call me out if I'm wrong, but how you will pay your employees is not high on your mind, when you start your business.
+Call me out if I’m wrong, but how you will pay and reward your employees is high on your mind, when you start your business.

 Yes…you know you have to pay them.
 But HOW will you pay them?
 Statutory minimum wages? market rate, above market rate or between statutory minimum and market rate?

 Will you pay by the hour, the week or by performance?
 Or will you just let them take home products at the end of the week?